 This topic describes how to restore a database through logical backup files.
 You can use the mysqldump utility that comes with MySQL to restore a database through logical backup files.

-- For more information about how to restore physical backup files to on-premises databases, see Restore data from physical backup files of ApsaraDB for MySQL to an on-premises user-created database.
+- For more information about how to restore physical backup files to on-premises databases, see Use a physical backup file to restore data of an ApsaraDB RDS MySQL instance to a user-created database.

 - MySQL 5.7 High-availability Edition (based on local SSDs)

 - Log on to the ApsaraDB for RDS console.

 - In the upper-left corner of the page, select the region where the target instance is located.